Fernelith, Countess of Atholl1

 Last Edited=24 Jan 2004

-Isabel of Chilham was born after 1245.1 She was the daughter of Richard de Douvres and Maud, Countess of Angus.1 She married, firstly, David of Strathbogie, 8th Earl of Atholl, son of John of Strathbogie and Ada Hastings, Countess of Atholl, before 1265.1 She married, secondly, Sir Alexander Balliol, 1st Lord Balliol (of Cavers), son of Sir Henry Balliol and Lora de Valoignes, after 7 November 1270.2 She died on 18 March 1291/92.3 She was buried on 24 March 1291/92 at Canterbury Cathedral, Canterbury, Kent, England.3
+Isabel of Chilham was born after 1245.1 She was the daughter of Richard de Douvres and Maud, Countess of Angus.1 She married, firstly, David of Strathbogie, 8th Earl of Atholl, son of John of Strathbogie and Ada Hastings, Countess of Atholl, before 1265.1 She married, secondly, Alexander Balliol, 1st Lord Balliol (of Cavers), son of Sir Henry Balliol and Lora de Valoignes, after 7 November 1270.2 She died on 18 March 1291/92.3 She was buried on 24 March 1291/92 at Canterbury Cathedral, Canterbury, Kent, EnglandG.3

 Citations